-The material disposed at the Methil spoil ground will fall to the sea bed by gravity and consists of cohesive lumps of dredged material.
+Dredge spoil material disposed at the Methil spoil ground will fall to the sea bed by gravity and consists of cohesive lumps of dredged material.
 Fine sediment will be liberated as it sloughs off the descending material and when the clumps reach the seabed.
 Field measurements of suspended solids in surface waters following similar disposal operations indicate that less than 5% of the discharged material escapes the descending density jet (3).

-There are no data available that indicate the concentration or dispersion of suspended solids from the disposal operations at Methil.
-Data available from Middle Bank in the Firth of Forth during dredging operations in 2008 (4) recorded the baseline mean suspended solids concentrations between 8.87 mg l-1 and 10.3 mg l-1 (mean 9.1 mg l-1).
-Comparison of these mean baseline suspended solids concentrations with those recorded during dredging activities at Middle Bank indicated peak increases were approximately two and half times above background levels (1).
+The natural levels of suspended sediments in the Firth of Forth vary with seasonal weather conditions and this contributes to the natural sedimentation levels in the Firth of Forth.
+There is no available data for suspended sediment levels at the Methil disposal site.
+Data available from Middle Bank, in the Firth of Forth in 2008 (4) recorded the baseline mean suspended solids concentrations between 8.87 mg l-1 and 10.3 mg l-1 (mean 9.1 mgl-1).
+Comparison of mean baseline suspended solids concentrations with those recorded during dredging activities at Middle Bank indicated peak increases were approximately two and half times above background levels (1).
 These increases were short-lived and dissipated with the outgoing tide.
 Significant increases in suspended sediments associated with the disposal operations are therefore likely to be confined to the immediate area of the spoil ground and for a short period.
 Similar studies were undertaken for the Forth Replacement Crossing which showed that increases in suspended sediment concentrations from dredging works were short-lived and localised (5).